††††† 902 KAR 4:120. Health Access Nurturing Development Services (HANDS) Program.

 ††††† (d) Contact with the family is lost;

-††††† (g) The goals established for the family are met.
+††††† (f) The goals established for the family are met.

-††††† (1) Screening.
-A screening shall include the following components:
+††††† (4) A screening shall include the following components:

-††††† (a) Using the standardized screening tool, a provider shall determine eligibility of an applicant by:
+††††† (a) Using the ACH-300, Referral Record Screen, a provider shall determine eligibility of an applicant by:

 ††††† 1.
 Face-to-face interview; or

-††††† (b) If an individualís screening indicates eligibility for additional HANDS services, the individual shall be referred for an assessment to a social worker or a registered nurse, employed directly or contracted by the department; and
+††††† (b) If an individualís screening indicates eligibility for HANDS services, the individual shall be referred for an assessment; and

-††††† (c) If an individualís screening indicates ineligibility for additional HANDS services, the individual shall be provided with community resource and referral information;
+††††† (c) If an individualís screening indicates ineligibility for HANDS services, the individual shall be provided with community resource and referral information.

 ††††† 1.
-A comprehensive needs assessment, obtained by conducting a face-to-face interview with the child, mother, and family, to include information regarding the parentís:
+Using the ACH-302, Parent Survey Summary, and ACH-303, Parent Survey Score Sheet, a comprehensive needs assessment shall be performed by conducting a face-to-face interview with the child, mother, and family to include information regarding each parentís:

 ††††† a.
 Childhood experience;